Water Lilies (film): Plot

 The film tracks the sexual awakenings of three 15-year-old girls, Marie, Anne and Floriane, in a middle-class suburb of Paris over the course of a single summer.

 After observing a school synchronised swim competition, Marie becomes interested in Floriane, the team captain of The Stade Francais Swimmers.
 Marie's best friend, Anne, is also on a synchronised swimming team.
 Anne develops a crush on François after he walks in on her changing in the pool locker room.
 Marie expresses an interest in joining the team in order to become closer to Floriane, who the other girls regard as a "slut".
 Floriane and Marie make a deal; in return for helping her sneak out to meet François, Floriane will get Marie into the team meetings.
 As they spend more time together, Marie starts to see less of Anne.

 Anne becomes resentful towards Marie for ignoring her.
 Marie tells Anne that she was spending time at her cousin's.
 Anne accepts this explanation.
 Floriane confesses to Marie that she has not yet had sex, despite her reputation.
-Floriane tells Marie that the rest of the girls on the team make up rumors because they do not like her.
-In fact, Floriane does not have any female friends.
+Floriane tells Marie that the rest of the girls on the team make up rumors because they do not like her and acts up to spite them.
 Floriane recounts instances of sexual harassment she has experienced at the hands of older men.
 When Floriane asks Marie if she has any similar stories to tell, Marie is quiet and Floriane tells her that she is lucky.
-After a swim practice, Marie feels affronted when she sees Floriane kissing François.
-Floriane tells Marie that she is afraid of what will happen if François discovers that she is a virgin.
+After a swim practice, Marie feels affronted when she sees Floriane and François together in the locker room showers.
+Later, Floriane tells Marie that she is afraid of François discovering she is a virgin and giving in to sex.